 The Owner shall notify the property management company when project construction is complete, including landscaping and site reclamation for final inspection purposes.

-For the purposes of this provision, completion is performance of the plans as approved by the DRC.
-Subject to violations and unpaid fines and other reasons as set forth above, the Performance D shall be refundable to the Owner within thirty days of final review of the project and inspection by the DRC.
+For the purposes of this provision, completion is performance or construction of the Plans as approved by the DRC.
+Subject to violations and unpaid fines, the performance deposit shall be refundable to the Owner within thirty days of final review of the project and inspection by the DRC.